 During his tenure, Dr. Snyder has published many articles in his field of interest.
 He has taught public school finance for Indiana University Bloomington and Indiana University Southeast in New Albany.
 Dr. Snyder lives with his family in Floyds Knobs, Indiana.

 Bill Briscoe, Assistant to the Superintendent for Administration and Operations

 Bill Briscoe became Assistant to the Superintendent for Administration and Operations in August of 2007.
 Some of his primary duties include overseeing Corporation Policy, labor relations and collective bargaining, liaison with outside legal counsel, EEO officer, contact for questions and concerns of administrators, teachers, non-certified employees, parents, students, and community members.
-He works closely with the Director of Human Resources on staffing, the interpretation of employee contracts and handbooks, and employee discipline.
-Mr. Briscoe evaluates the Director of Student Services, Director of Career and Technical Education, Assistant Director of Curriculum and Assessment and Principal of Student Programs.
+He works closely with the Director of Human Resources on staffing, the interpretation of employee contracts, handbooks, and employee discipline.
+Mr. Briscoe evaluates the Director of Student Services, Director of Career and Technical Education, Director of Curriculum and Assessment and Principal of Student Programs.

 Bill spent fifteen years as a teacher at Greenville Elementary and Lillian Emery Elementary.
 He began his administrative responsibilities serving as building principal for eight years at Silver Street Elementary, and was promoted to Director of Elementary Education and Title 1 where he spent six years working on student learning and supervising thirteen building principals.
 He spent his undergraduate education at Indiana State University and completed his graduate work at Indiana University Southeast.